bxparks/AceTime/USER_GUIDE.md

 * the AT or UNTIL fields must occur at one-year boundaries (this is the biggest filter)
 * the LETTER field must contain only a single character
+* the UNTIL time suffix can only be 'w' (not 's' or 'u')
+* there can be only one DST transition in a single month

 In the current version (v0.8), this database contains 270 zones from the year 2000 to 2049 (inclusive).